mejustdev/firebase-mongodb-auth-boilerplate/README.md

 :collision: Before pushing remote create `.gitignore` file inside `client` folder and add :point_up: those files in there.

+- Make sure you have installed `Node.js` and `npm`.
+- NOTE: In the rest of the documentation, you will come across npm being used for running commands.
+To use yarn in place of npm for the commands, simply substitute npm for yarn.
+Example, npm start as yarn start.
+For more help, checkout [migrating from npm](https://classic.yarnpkg.com/en/docs/migrating-from-npm/).

 ### Install Dependencies